 While most sous chefs have some formal education, practical work experience is the most important requirement for entry into this career.
 Aspiring sous chefs can start their careers as food preparation workers or entry-level cooks in restaurants and work their way up with experience.
 Professional organizations, such as the American Culinary Federation (ACF), also sponsor apprenticeship programs for aspiring sous chefs.
 These programs typically last 2-3 years and allow students to learn through both classroom instruction and hands-on training in the kitchen.

 Alternatively, aspiring sous chefs may receive formal training at some restaurants and larger hotels.
 The military also has culinary training programs, offering both basic and advanced food training courses, which each last several weeks.

 Certification may be beneficial for sous chefs seeking to stand out to prospective employers.
 The ACF offers certification for sous chefs who have at least five years of culinary experience and 50-150 continuing education units or an associate's degree and three years of experience (www.acfchefs.org).
 Those who have completed apprenticeships and 4,000 hours of on-the-job training are also eligible.
 Candidates must pass both a written and practical exam to earn the Certified Sous Chef designation.

 Employment Outlook and Salary Information

-Salary data from the U.S. Bureau of Labor Statistics (BLS) shows chefs and head cooks earned an average salary of $46,620 in 2013.
-The BLS estimated employment opportunities within this field to increase by 5%, with a gain of 6000 jobs between 2012 and 2022.
-Some of this slow growth was attributed to food service businesses saving money by delegating tasks that were performed by chefs to less-experienced cooks who command lower salaries.
+Salary data from the U.S. Bureau of Labor Statistics (BLS) shows chefs and head cooks earned a mean salary of $52,160 in 2018.
+The BLS estimates employment opportunities within this field will increase by 11%, with a gain of 15,400 jobs, between 2018 and 2028.
+Some of this growth was attributed to food service businesses saving money by delegating tasks that were performed by chefs to less-experienced cooks who command lower salaries.